►RS6 power wrapped in gorgeous coupe styling

 ►Laden with tech; some of it useful

-An eight-speed Tiptronic automatic gearbox is standard, as is Quattro permanent four-wheel drive, which can send up to 70% of power to the front wheels and up to 85% to the rears depending on driving conditions and drive mode.
+An eight-speed automatic gearbox is standard, as is Quattro permanent four-wheel drive, which can send up to 70% of power to the front wheels and up to 85% to the rears depending on driving conditions and drive mode.
 The power split is 40:60 front/rear by default, and this is welcome added security for driving in typical UK weather conditions.
-Audi’s extensive use of high-tensile steel in its construction means this lithe coupe weighs 1815kg - less than a BMW M5 or Mercedes-AMG E 63 S.
+While Audi claims extensive use of high-tensile steel and aluminium in its construction, the RS7 still weighs a portly 2065kg.

 Any handling tech?